 Via Train: The last station will be Haridwar, after that you continue your journey via road

 Via Air: Nearest Airport is Jolly Grant, Bhaniyawala, Dehradun.
 After that rest of your journey will be done via road.

 Road condition –

-We visited Deoria Tal in June and the road condition was good but in between of Deoprayag and Srinagar roads are dusty as some construction work is going on.
+We visited Deoria Tal in June and the road condition was good but in between Deoprayag and Srinagar roads are dusty as some construction work is going on.

-Rest of the roads were in good condition.
+The rest of the roads were in good condition.
 You can see the road condition in the video below.

 There are some of the important things which you need to know.

 Food Facilities – As such there are no famous food facilities available en route to Deoria.
 You will get some local eateries at Sari Village and 3, 4 eateries at Deoria Tal.